 The median age of the women in the study was 59.5 years.
 They underwent endometrial ultrasounds at the beginning of the study and after two years and five years.
 After two years, 67 percent of the women in the tamoxifen-alone group had a thickening of the inner lining of the uterus greater than 5 mm, compared with 60 percent of the women in the tamoxifen-plus-progestin group.
 This difference was not statistically significant.
 All women who had a thickness greater than 5 mm underwent subsequent biopsies.
 The biopsies revealed five cases of endometrial abnormalities in the tamoxifen group: four cases of proliferative endometrium (more cells than normal lining the uterus) and one case of simple hyperplasia (non-malignant clumping of cells).
 One woman in the tamoxifen-plus progestin group had an abnormality (proliferative endometrium).
 None of the abnormalities in either group developed into uterine cancer.

 Although there were more endometrial abnormalities in the tamoxifen-alone group, the difference was not large enough to be statistically significant.
-It would require a follow-up trial with thousands of women to determine whether adding progestin to tamoxifen truly reduces the risk of uterine cancer.
+It would require a follow-up trial with thousands of women to determine whether adding progestin to tamoxifen truly reduces the risk of uterine cancer, researchers concluded.